Year of entry 2024

 - International fees

-This Masters provides a comprehensive introduction to business and management, ideal for those who have not previously studied these subjects.
+Providing a comprehensive introduction to business and management, this Masters course is ideal for those who haven't studied these subjects before.

-This course is shaped by cutting-edge research in a range of management areas being conducted in research centres such as the Centre for Decision Research, the Workplace Behaviour Research Centre, the Centre for Operations and Supply Chain Research, the Centre for Enterprise and Entrepreneurship Studies, and the Centre for Technology Innovation and Engagement.
+This course is shaped by innovative research in a range of management areas being conducted in research centres.
+These include the Centre for Decision Research, the Workplace Behaviour Research Centre, the Centre for Operations and Supply Chain Research, the Centre for Enterprise and Entrepreneurship Studies, and the Centre for Technology Innovation and Engagement.

 Your learning will be connected to the latest business trends and real-world challenges as they unfold.

-The Management in Practice module is the core module of the course and is studied across two semesters.
+Management in Practice is a core module which is studied across two semesters.
 Designed to equip you with the professional skills you need to be an effective manager, you’ll cover team working, leadership, self-development and employability.
 The module draws on input from a variety of sources including the Business School’s corporate partners.

-Alongside these core areas, you will also be offered the opportunity to select a themed study stream that will allow you to pursue your interests.
-For example, you may choose to explore digital business, marketing and human influence, management decision making, organisational behaviour or enterprise and entrepreneurship.
+Alongside these compulsory areas, you’ll also be offered the opportunity to select a themed study stream that will allow you to pursue your interests.
+This could include exploring digital business, marketing and human influence, or enterprise and entrepreneurship.

 The list shown below represents typical modules/components studied and may change from time to time.
 Read more in our terms and conditions.

 |Management in Practice||15|

 |Operations and Supply Chain Management||15|